 The Italian pupils made 2 comics.
 The school in Ancona chose the famous 18th-century adventurer Giacomo Casanova as their main character.
 Casanova came to Ancona more than once.
 It's a cosmopolitan city which was really dear to him and where he had two of his great affairs.
 The school in Chiaravalle based their comic on the famous Inferno by Dante.
 However, they turned it into a love story between Francesca and Paolo.
 Visit our "Outcome examples" page and enjoy both stories, available in English.

-Press conference comic book
+Belgian comic book

 Copies of the comic book (Dutch version) can be ordered online.